- What types of assets can I use to establish a life income gift?

 Are there minimum beneficiary ages for these gifts?

-An individual must be at least 70 years old to receive payments under a charitable gift annuity.
+The minimum age to establish a charitable gift annuity at Princeton is 55 (age 60 for 2-life) and the minimum age to start receiving payments is 65 (both annuitants if 2-life).
 There are no minimum ages for establishing pooled income funds or charitable remainder trusts, but Princeton considers age along with the gift amount and other factors before entering into a gift agreement.
 Age may affect tax benefits as well.

 Are there minimum gift amounts?